SmithsonianWorkshops/metabarcoding/QIIME_Tuesday_morning/QIIME2_tutorial.md

  ```

 **Alpha diversity**
-1. Use ```core-metrics-phylogenetic```, which rarefies a FeatureTable to a user-specified depth, and then computes a series of alpha and beta diversity metrics.
+1. Use ```core-metrics```, which rarefies a FeatureTable to a user-specified depth, and then computes a series of alpha and beta diversity metrics.
 ```
 qiime diversity core-metrics \
   --i-phylogeny rooted-tree.qza \